Welcome July (Almanac 2025)

 THINGS TO DO IN THE GARDEN

 There is always something to do in the garden at any time of year and Summer is no exception.
-Take it easy and make sure you are suitably protected when the Sun is high in the sky.
-Pop on a hat and a light loose long-sleeved shirt and potter to the tune of humming bees and wildlife.
-Spend as much time as possible soaking in the rays, relaxing, reading and eating wild ripened fruits in your haven of happiness.
+On the hottest days, take it easy and make sure you are suitably protected when the Sun is high in the sky.
+Pop on a hat and a light loose long-sleeved shirt so that you can potter to the tune of humming bees and wildlife.
+Spend as much time as you can soaking in the rays, relaxing, reading and eating wild ripened fruits in your haven of happiness.

-Deadheading Flowers - removing expired flower heads from bedding plants and repeat-flowering perennials to ensure continuous flowering.
+Deadheading Flowers - removing expired flower heads from bedding plants and repeat-flowering perennials to ensure continuous flowering, a great addition to any compost heap.

 Pond Clearing - clearing algae, blanket weeds and debris from pools and ponds, topping up with fresh water.